Food for function or pleasure

 There is no doubt whatsoever that there is a tiny group, less than 1% of people who cannot tolerate gluten even in small quantities; it causes a very serious disease called coeliac sprue.

-Yet reading the media it would seem that many would have us all avoid any foods that contain the protein in flour called gluten; it gives bread its unique properties.
+Yet reading the media it would seem that many so-called experts would have everybody avoid all foods that contain the protein in flour called gluten; it gives bread its unique properties.

 Read more about its structure and function at this meaning of gluten page.